 Youth Achievement Awards (YAA) offer formal recognition and accreditation for young peoples’ achievements.

 Youth Achievement Awards are inclusive and suitable for young people with a wide range of abilities and interests.
 They are easy to use and incorporate into your existing or planned activities.
 They are delivered in a range of settings including youth and community projects, schools and colleges.
 They follow a plan-do-review process which enables young people to more effectively recognise and articulate their learning and achievements within different contexts, increasing self-esteem, improving motivation and keeping them engaged with learning.

-The YAAs are a Scottish Qualifications Authority (SQA) customised award which, supports the aims and purposes of Curriculum for Excellence, closing the attainment gap and the Developing the Young Workforce agenda.
+The YAAs are a Scottish Qualifications Authority (SQA) customised award which, supports the aim and purpose of Curriculum for Excellence, the youth work outcomes, closing the attainment gap and the Developing the Young Workforce agenda.

 They can be tailored to support any activity and provide a recognised, SCQF levelled award.

 YAAs encourage reflection and critical thinking through self and peer assessment, keeping young people engaged while helping them to develop skills for learning, life and work.